worsteggs/InfoScan_readthedocs/content/installation.rst

 Users should download the genome annotation file for the species of interest, and decompress these files into the same directory of InfoScan.

-..There are two types of genome annotation file, one is the indexes with spike-in pre-built by us.
+..
+There are two types of genome annotation file, one is the indexes with spike-in pre-built by us.
 The other is HISAT2 official indexes.

 * **pre-built indexes**